FrancoisPerez/jDoNotTrack/README.md

 	animSpeed:1000, // Speed of open/close animation
-	autoHide: false, // Choose whether you want to auto-close the box or want the user to click on the [x] link timeBeforeHide:10000, // If autoHide = true, time to wait before the box closes }
+	autoHide: false, // Choose whether you want to auto-close the box or want the user to click on the [x] link timeBeforeHide:10000, // If autoHide = true, time to wait before the box closes opacity:0.75, // Opacity of the box
+	backgroundColor:"#000", // Background color of the box }
 ```
 ### Browser Support